isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1323.md

 Please refer to 'Things to Note' for additional requirements.

 ### Mode of Payment
-Subscription / Leasing
+SentroWeb - Regular DJ 1000

 ### Support Level
-Up to 70% for SMEs <br>
+Up to Wholesale Trade for SMEs <br>
-N.A. for non-SMEs
+Up to IT Solution for non-SMEs

 ### Things to Note
-Minimum 30% ordinary shares (ultimate individual ownership) held directly/indirectly by Singaporean/PR
+Commercial Anti-Money Laundering (ML)/Countering the Financing of Terrorism (TF) Screening

 ### Contact Information
-Company Name:Ingenique Solutions Pte Ltd <br>Web URL: https://www.ingenique.net/sentroweb-djx/ <br>Contact Hotline: 97374694 <br>Contact Email: martin.lim@ingenique.net <br>
+2600

 Interested companies can get a quotation from the pre-approved vendor, before applying for the PSG through the <a target='_blank' rel='noopener' href='https://www.businessgrants.gov.sg/'>Business Grant Portal (BGP)</a>.